NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

  - Users who see information about access-control permission settings on the __main interface notice permission errors more often than__ users who have to proactively open a __second interface__ to view permissions

 Notes:
-in course conclusion: Make it easier for user to control access to their resources
+in conclusion of the video of the course it is recommended to: "Make it easier for user to control access to their resources"

 VVVVV
 <!-- .slide: data-background=" #456789" -->